How Long Is The ACT Test Including Writing | Tips To Deal With It

 Some students hate the breaks in-between sections.
 But breaks indeed make the test longer because of this, and students have you to keep their brain in test mode for a longer time.

 Breaks are also beneficial.
 During the breaks, you'll be able to use the restroom and also get the chance to relax your mind shortly.
-These sometimes lead to a higher ACT score since you won't lose time running to the restroom mid-section, for instance, which will then save you time by making it unnecessary to retake the test.
+These sometimes lead to a higher ACT score since you won't lose time running to the restroom mid-section, which will save you time by making it unnecessary to retake the test.

 Be aware that appointees seldom forget about breaks or unexpectedly cut the breaks short.
 The interval between Math and Reading and between Science and Writing is your right as a test taker.

-If you think that the break will be shorter than the maximum time or get skipped over altogether, be sure to request a break.
+If you think that the break will be shorter than the maximum time or skipped over altogether, be sure to request a break.

 ACT Plus Writing Test With Extended Time